 This will lead to a global price for carbon and a trading system as exists in currency, commodity and debt markets.
 Ensuring that carbon has the proper links in all of these markets will require:

-A global carbon price gives birth to a new commodity, and a new set of investment and financing opportunities.
+Carbon pricing opens the door to a new set of investment and financing opportunities.
 These opportunities can link the metrics and methods for GHG abatement with larger capital markets flows aimed at financing low-to-zero carbon investments all over the world.